Opentrons/opentrons/api/docs/source/v2/apiv2index.rst

 The name of a labware is a string that is different for each kind of labware.
 You can reference all available labware by using the Opentrons `Labware Library <https://labware.opentrons.com>`_.

-Note:the slot is the labelled location on the deck in which you've placed the labware.
+Note: the slot is the labelled location on the deck in which you've placed the labware.
 The available slots are numbered from 1-11.

 Our example protocol above loads a `Corning 96 Well Plate <https://labware.opentrons.com/corning_96_wellplate_360ul_flat>`_ in slot 2 (``plate = protocol.load_labware('corning_96_wellplate_360ul_flat', 2)``) and an `Opentrons 300ul Tiprack <https://labware.opentrons.com/opentrons_96_tiprack_300ul>`_ in slot 1 (``tiprack = protocol.load_labware('opentrons_96_tiprack_300ul', 1)``).
 These can be referenced later in the protocol as ``plate`` and ``tiprack``.